Certifications & Compliance

 ISO 9241-303:2008(E) – ERGONOMICS OF HUMAN SYSTEM INTERACTION – PART 303: REQUIREMENTS FOR ELECTRONIC VISUAL DISPLAYS

 This ISO reference is used to amplify objective standard requirements for both the UK and NATO Generic Vehicle Standards.
-APC display products continue to meet and exceed current specifications, outlined in these documents.
+Mercury display products continue to meet and exceed current specifications, outlined in these documents.